-Programs wishing to apply for DDT can be submitted at any time, but they must abide by the following rules:
+Programs wishing to apply for DDT (currently 5 hours per semester) can be submitted at any time, but they must abide by the following rules:

-- 1. DDT proposals should be targeted for any compelling relatively short observations which have potential for an immediate high impact result, i.e. a paper. - 2.
-DDT observations should ideally stand on their own, in terms of producing a compelling science result, rather than just being part of the longer term program (active or planned), though "proof-of-concept" pilot programs that inform larger regular proposals may be considered. - 3.
-There should be good reasons for DDT observations to be done quickly, rather than being held over until the next proposal period (e.g. compelling ToO or opportunity of a quick high profile result). - 4.
-DDT proposals should be submitted via the PIPT and will be assessed by the SALT Science Director who may consult with the SALT Science Committee (SSC) regarding acceptability.
+- 1. DDT proposals should be targeted for compelling relatively short observations which have potential for an immediate high impact result, i.e. a paper. - 2.
+DDT observations should ideally stand on their own, in terms of producing a compelling science result, rather than just being part of the longer term program (active or planned), though short "proof-of-concept" pilot programs that inform larger regular proposals may be considered.

-- 5. All DDT observations with a SALT partner as PI or co-I become available to the entire SALT community within 6 months of them being taken.
+- 3. There should be good reasons for DDT observations to be done quickly, rather than being held over until the next proposal period (e.g. compelling ToO or opportunity of a quick high profile result). - 4.
+DDT proposals should be submitted via the PIPT, with "DDT" selected under "Proposal Type".
+Questions regarding DDT proposals can be sent to salthelp@salt.ac.za).
+DDT proposals will be assessed by SALT Astronomy Operations who may consult with others within the SALT consortium regarding acceptability. - 5.
+All DDT observations with a SALT partner as PI or co-I become available to the entire SALT community within 6 months of them being taken.
 DDT observations from proposals with no SALT partner investigators become available to the entire SALT community immediately.
-In such a case, the SALT Science Director will inform members of the SALT Board and SSC by email within 1 week of the observations being taken. - 6.
-Any DDT observations undertaken must be expeditiously analyzed and the results of the program written up in a short report sent to the Science Director within 3 months of obtaining the observations.
+In such a case, SALT will inform members of the SALT Board and SSC by email within 1 week of the observations being taken. - 6.
+Any DDT observations undertaken must be expeditiously analyzed and the results of the program written up in a short report sent to SALT within 3 months of obtaining the observations.
 This report will be made available to the SSC and all partners.
 For positive science results, it is expected that the observations will lead to a quick scientific publication.